IanAguiar-ai/free_decision_tree/README.md

 # DecisionTree

-A lightweight, customizable implementation of decision trees for regression, written from scratch with flexible loss functions and visualization tools.
+A customizable implementation of decision trees for regression, written from scratch with flexible loss functions and visualization tools.

 ---